zerolty/auto-version/README.md

     "tip": "npm run build && auto-vers -t",
 }
 ```
-After you write a package command, followed by `auto-vers -t`, you will be prompted what versions you need to update, which will have some indication for you.
+After you write a build command, followed by `auto-vers -t`, you will be prompted what versions you need to update, which will have some indication for you.
 Help you better judge what version you need to update to. `auto-vers -t -g` This command is suitable for you to release a separate version, which can help you modify the package.json -> git commit -> git tag -> git push origin [tagname] from the whole process.

 ## Intermediate